LenaSchnedlitz/hexagonal-game-of-life/README.md

 ## How to Use
 ### Requirements
 This program requires **Python 3.6**.
-Other requirements can be installed via
+All other requirements are listed in *requirements.txt* and can be installed with Pip:
 ```
 pip install -r requirements.txt
 ```